rivenbryan/gpacalculator/README.md

 ```
 ## Features

-- Enter the number of credit hours and letter grade for each course to calculate your GPA.
+- Enter the number of credit hours and letter grade for each course to target your GPA.
 - View your overall GPA as well as GPA by semester.

 ## Future Plans